ulfschneider/ulfschneider.github.io/_posts/blog/2016-01-31-pocket-git-guide.md

 Branch
 ---
-Anything in Git is a branch.
+Any contents in Git must be in a branch.
 The first branch of a Git repository is the master branch.
 Technically it is a branch like all other branches, but conceptually it is the primary, stable version of whatever is stored in the repository.

 A commit will always be done inside of a particular branch.
 But while commits point to the past, a branch is a concept for the future.
 A branch is a virtual copy of your project, where commits can be made freely in isolation from whatever else may happen in the repository.
-You would make a branch to experiment with some new feature inside of your project, to fix a bug or to do other things which you want to have separated from everything else until you have truly found what you are after in your branch.
+You would make a branch to experiment with some new feature inside of your project, to fix a bug, develop a new feature or to do other things which you want to have separated from everything else until you have truly found what you are after in your branch.

-While you can have multiple branches in your repository, there is always exact one working branch, which is the one you are currently working on.
+While you can have multiple branches in your repository, there is always exact one working branch in your repository, which is the one you are currently working on.
 Any commit you make, will be against the working branch.

 ```
 git branch <your-branch-name>